 Beware of Email Scams

-MCPS staff are continuing to see a noticeable increase in the number of phishing scams and fraudulent emails where a perpetrator sends out a legitimate looking email in an attempt to gather personal or confidential information from the recipient.
+We are continuing to see a noticeable increase in the number of phishing scams and fraudulent emails where a perpetrator sends out a legitimate looking email in an attempt to gather personal or confidential information from the recipient.
+Other districts close to us have experienced major disruptions as a result of these types of scams.
 Often, the email will reflect urgency, such as “Please click on the link to increase your storage space or your account will be disabled!”
 When the user clicks on the link in the email, a webpage will open that requests the user’s username and password or other personal information.
 In some cases, the email attachments or links can install unwanted software on your computer that can encrypt your files and send copies of those files to hackers who want to hold your data for ransom.

-While the district uses some of the industry’s best tools to prevent these emails from reaching your mailbox, these tools cannot stop them all since they come from legitimate mail providers such as Outlook.com, Gmail.com and Yahoo.com.
+While we use some of the industry’s best tools to prevent these emails from reaching your mailbox, these tools cannot stop them all since they come from legitimate mail providers, such as Outlook.com, Gmail.com and Yahoo.com.
 Additionally, these emails are personalized in a way to remove any detectable patterns.

 If you receive an email and question the legitimacy, forward the email to email@example.com.
-If it is an illegitimate email, the emails will be removed and the sender will be blocked to prevent further abuse.
+If it is an illegitimate email, we will remove the emails and block the email sender to prevent further abuse.